 While you don’t need the fancy fun straw, it does take this to the next level.
 I encourage you to go all out with this fun recipe.
 Here’s how to make a tamarind straw to jazz up your new favorite Mangonada recipe.

-- Mix together 1 tablespoon honey and 1 tablespoon tamarind paste in a small bowl.
+- Mix together 1 tbsp honey and 1 tbsp tamarind paste in a small bowl.

 - Next, roll the coated end of the straw in Tajín to coat it completely in goodness.